Libensemble/libensemble/docs/FAQ.rst

 **"AssertionError: alloc_f did not return any work, although all workers are idle."**

 This error occurs when the manager is waiting although no workers are busy.
-Note that a worker can be in a persistent state but is marked as inactive.
+Note that a worker can be in a persistent state but is marked as inactive when it has returned data to the manager and is ready to receive.

 Some causes are: